Dynant/EggBattle/README.md

 ## Permissions
 - `eggbattle.admin` - Grants access to all administrative commands
 - No special permission is required for player commands (join/leave)

+## Show scores
+To show scores to players use scoreboard command

+`/scoreboard objectives setdisplay list eggScore`